-I was asked to look into this question posted on the LinkedIn Graphic Artists Guild group and weigh in with other designers.
-Join us as we delve into another Design Dilemma, helping to answer your questions, queries and concerns about the murky world of design…July 10th, 2013 Posted in Design Dilemma
+We decided it was well worth relaying the entire story to our readers, so, join us as we delve into another Design Dilemma, helping to answer your questions, queries and concerns about the murky world of design…October 24th, 2013 Posted in Design Dilemma

 Sometimes the toughest part of a new project is actually getting started.
 In fact, just this small step can be a process in itself.

 As designers, we all have different processes and habits, but there are a few common things that everyone can do to make getting started that much easier (and hopefully result in more efficient use of time, and a better end result).October 22nd, 2013 Posted in Inspiration